Medical microbiology: Causes and transmission of infectious diseases

-Infections may be caused by bacteria, viruses, fungi, and parasites.
+Infections may be caused by bacteria, viruses, fungi, prions, and parasites.
 The pathogen that causes the disease may be exogenous (acquired from an external source; environmental, animal or other people, e.g. Influenza) or endogenous (from normal flora e.g. Candidiasis).

 The site at which a microbe enters the body is referred to as the portal of entry.
-These include the respiratory tract, gastrointestinal tract, genitourinary tract, skin, and mucous membranes.
+These include the respiratory tract, gastrointestinal tract, genitourinary tract, skin, parenteral, blood transfusion, congenital, optic, and mucous membranes.
 The portal of entry for a specific microbe is normally dependent on how it travels from its natural habitat to the host.

 There are various ways in which disease can be transmitted between individuals.